CounterHack/config-review/System_Integrity_Requirements.md

 Limit access to scripting tools (such as Microsoft PowerShell and Python) to only administrative or development users with the need to access those capabilities.

-> Election technology may make use of these technologies, but access to them should be limited to only the most trusted and protected accounts.
+> technology may make use of these technologies, but access to them should be limited to only the most trusted and protected accounts.

 Applies to: All